 Visitors

-Cecilia Waterfall |
+| Cecilia Waterfall |

-Kirstenbosch
+Kirstenbosch Hikes

 Cecilia Waterfall – hike through Kirstenbosch Gardens to the Contour Path and Cecilia Gorge for impressive views of Cape Town and a beautiful moss-covered waterfall.

-Silvermine
+Silvermine Hikes

-The reserve includes the Silvermine Dam which is an excellent post-hike swimming spot.
+The reserve includes the Silvermine Dam, which is an excellent post-hike swimming spot.

 The Amphitheatre Trail – the Upper Silvermine Amphitheatre Trail is a great high loop trail around Silvermine Dam with beautiful views towards Noordhoek and Simonstown.

-Silvermine River and Steenberg Ridge - a scenic walk along the Upper Silvermine River, beginning at the main gate and tracing the path along Steenberg Ridge, with optional swim in the dam.
+Silvermine River and Steenberg Ridge – a scenic walk along the Upper Silvermine River, beginning at the main gate and tracing the path along Steenberg Ridge, with an optional swim in the dam.

-Cape Point
+Cape Point Hikes

 Located at the southern tip of the Cape Peninsula about 90 minutes from Cape Town, Cape Point offers a series of unforgettable hikes in a remote and scenic environment.